Student Learning Outcomes & Portfolio Guidelines

 C. Intersectionality and difference

 D. Varieties of feminism and feminist activism

-F. Major issues pertaining to women’s lives, historically and in contemporary societies, e.g. violence against women, representations of women and gender, reproductive justice, family and motherhood, work, beauty and body image
+E. Major feminist issues, historically and in contemporary societies, e.g. gendered violence, representations of women and gender, reproductive justice, family and parenting, work, beauty and body image

 II.
 Critical Thinking and Writing Skills: